 You will be carrying out detailed visual inspections, making detailed records and giving technical feedback, as well as, developing the confidence to challenge/question specifications throughout the manufacturing process.
 You will become trained in other techniques such as liquid penetrant and magnetic particle testing to detect surface breaking defects or you may also get the chance to do volumetric testing such as; Radiography and Ultra Sonic testing, which allows you to detect defects inside the weld.
 You will need to have the right attitude to health and safety, quality and following instructions.

 - Material science

 What do I need to consider?

-This is an exciting and brand new four year apprenticeship scheme, in fact, there is nothing like it in the UK.
+This is an exciting and relatively new four-year apprenticeship scheme, in fact, there is nothing like it in the UK.
 For the first twelve months you will be at college learning basic hand skills and three in depth modules covering the most commonly used welding techniques within the nuclear industry.
-You will have the opportunity to work towards a Level 4 Apprenticeship certificate, during this time you will work alongside existing welding inspectors at Sellafield Ltd and attend college one day per week.
+You will then progress and have the opportunity to work towards a Level 4 Apprenticeship certificate, during this time you will work alongside existing welding inspectors at Sellafield Ltd and attend college one day per week.

 Having high levels of attention to detail is vital in this role and in the written write up on records.